trey0/zmdp/README.rst

    * sim.plot: logs some of the simulation traces so you can get a qualitative sense of how the policy changes

-  Run ``zmdpBenchmark -h`` for a summary of the options and some examples.
+  Run ``zmdp -h`` for a summary of the options and some examples.

-zmdpEvaluate
+zmdp evaluate
-  zmdpEvaluate evaluates a policy output by zmdpSolve or zmdpBenchmark.
+  'zmdp evaluate' evaluates a policy output by 'zmdp solve' or 'zmdp benchmark'.
   The policy is evaluated by executing a number of trials in simulation;
   the output is mean reward and a 95% confidence interval for the estimate of the mean under the (not necessarily correct) assumption that the per-trial reward is normally distributed.
 Sorry, statisticians may wince...

-  Run ``zmdpEvaluate -h`` for a summary of the options and some examples.
+  Run ``zmdp -h`` for a summary of the options and some examples.

 Plotting performance
 ~~~~~~~~~~~~~~~~~~~~

 There are several scripts in the src/tools directory, a few of which
 are described here.
 They are intended to produce performance plots
-based on the logs output by zmdpBenchmark.
+based on the logs output by 'zmdp benchmark'.
 Sorry, these tools are
 somewhat messier / less documented than the solver itself.

 makeplot